The Monk: Ambrosio, the monk

 Ambrosio and Matilda are brought before the Inquisition.
 Matilda confesses her guilt and is sentenced to death.
 Before she is executed, she sells her soul to the devil in exchange for her freedom and her life.
 Ambrosio insists upon his innocence and is tortured.
 He is visited by Matilda, who tells him to yield his soul to Satan.
 Ambrosio again proclaims his innocence, but when faced with torture, he admits to his sins of rape, murder, and sorcery and is condemned to burn.
 In despair, Ambrosio asks Lucifer to save his life, who tells him it will be at the cost of his soul.
 Ambrosio is reluctant to give up the hope of God's forgiveness, but Lucifer tells him that there is none.
 After much resistance, Ambrosio signs the contract.
 Lucifer transports him from his cell to the wilderness.
 Lucifer informs him that Antonia's mother, whom he murdered, was also his mother, making Antonia his sister, adding to his crimes the sin of incest.
 Ambrosio then learns that he accepted Lucifer's deal only moments before he was to be pardoned.
-Lucifer reveals that it has long been his plan to gain Ambrosio's soul, and Matilda was a demon helping him.
-Finally, Lucifer points out the loophole in the deal Ambrosio struck: Ambrosio only asked to get out of his cell.
-Lucifer carries Ambrosio into the sky and drops him onto rocks below.
-Ambrosio suffers for six days before dying alone and damned for eternity.
+Lucifer reveals that it has long been his plan to gain Ambrosio's soul, as he could see that Ambrosio was "virtuous from vanity, not principle."
+He also reveals that Matilda was a demon helping him.

+Finally, Lucifer points out the loophole in their deal: Ambrosio only asked to get out of his cell, and Lucifer did not agree not to harm him afterwards.
+Lucifer carries him into the sky and drops Ambrosio to his death, triumphant that Ambrosio's soul will now be damned for eternity.